robedem/python_project/README.md

 5 - os: this library is used for opening paths to any folder that is not python related or text realted

 with the use of this library i have been able to generate voice output and speech recgognition which are the most important part for this programm to work

+# usage of the program
+To use this program you should install the librarys listed above And in the space of api keys you are to create your own api key and pass it in the space of api